 Just keep the engine on, your car on a “drive,” and your foot on the brake.

 5. Don’t shift into “Park” before the car stops completely.

 Some cars won’t even let you do this.
 And if you do, you can damage or break the locking pin that’s used for keeping your transmission from running.
 It’s very harmful for transmission.
 So when you find a parking space, don’t rush, stop the car, and then put it into “park.”

 You should remember that “Park” was made to keep your car from rolling away, but not to stop the car while moving.

 6. Don’t let water get in the transmission.

-Careful with liquids!
+Be careful with liquids!
 We’re really sorry if water got into your car’s transmission somehow.
 Even the slightest amount of water can lead to the need to replace the transmission.

 7. Avoid keeping your gas tank on low.

 You should keep your tank no less than 1/4 full.
 And there are several reasons for this: First, the fuel gauge isn’t always accurate and your car could just stop earlier than you expected.

 Second, the low level of gas can damage your car because fuel keeps all the details lubricated.
 This is especially important for cars with an automatic transmission.